mostafa-rizk/major-project/README.md

 In this assignment you will use project-based learning to connect and extend your previous learning in computer science.
 Take this assignment as a learning experience, not an easy grade.
 Your success will suffer if you do not sincerely pursue a project that interests you.

 ## Project Selection
-While you have freedom in selecting your project based on your interests (i.e. you have lots of freedom when choosing a project) your project has to fullfill the following criteria in order to be approved:
+While you have freedom in selecting your project based on your interests (i.e. you have lots of freedom when choosing a project) your project has to fullfill all the following criteria:

 * You must be passionate about your project
 * Result in a final product (software, hardware, digital resource, etc.)